phamhuuan/react-native-select-dropdown/README.md

 ---

 ### rowTextForSelection
-function recieves item and index for each row in dropdown, this function shoud return a string that will be represented in each row in dropdown
+function receives item and index for each row in dropdown, this function should return a string that will be represented in each row in dropdown

 | Type       | Required |
 | ---------- | -------- |